edriclugard/edriclugard/README.md

 ## 👋 Hi

-I'm an aspiring technical content writer specializing in AI/ML.
+I’m an aspiring technical content writer focused on the AI/ML space.

-Currently building skills in AI/ML and technical writing.
+Currently building foundational skills in data science and technical writing, with the goal of simplifying complex ideas into clear, useful content.

-I believe in learning by doing and sharing the journey.
+I believe in learning by doing and sharing that journey publicly.

-If you're into writing, technical communication, or AI/ML, let’s connect and grow together.
+If you're into Technical writing,AI/ML — let’s connect!!

 ## 📫 Connect with Me